Martially/community/contributors/design-proposals/volume-snapshotting.md

 **PVC Informer:** A shared informer that stores (references to) PVC objects, populated by the API server.
 The annotations on the PVC objects are used to add items to SnapshotRequests.

-**SnapshotRequests:** An in-memory cache of incomplete snapshot requests that is populated by the PVC informer.
+**SnapshotRequests:** An in-memory cache of incomplete snapshot requests that is populated by the PVC informers.
 This maps unique volume IDs to PVC objects.
 Volumes are added when the create snapshot annotation is added, and deleted when snapshot requests are completed successfully.

 **Reconciler:** Simple loop that triggers asynchronous snapshots via the OperationExecutor.
 Deletes create snapshot annotation if successful.